TeJota1337/New_CharacterMovementFundamentals/README.md

 # Actualization for the Unity 6.2

 Att for this asset to work with Unity 6.2.
 It includes new scripts to work with Input System, replacemente for the prefabs with the new scripts and a folder with the Input Actions.

+Since Jan Ott turned this asset free for everyone, I made a fork of that and started to work with this amazing asset.
+This version keep the same open-source mind behind the original asset so feel free to download it too!

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------